 NBA Playoffs: Bucks' Starting Lineup Against Nets

-The Milwuakee Bucks must win Game 3 on Thursday night in Milwaukee against the Brooklyn Nets if they want to avoid falling down 3-0 in the series.
+The Milwaukee Bucks host the Brooklyn Nets on Sunday afternoon, and will hope to tie up the series at 2-2 when the afternoon is over.

-For the game, the Bucks announced their starting lineup, and the full lineup of the Bucks for Game 3 can be seen in a post that is embedded from FantasyLabs NBA below.
+For the game, the Bucks have announced their starting lineup, and the full lineup for Game 4 can be seen in a Twitter post that is embedded from FantasyLabs NBA below.

+The Brooklyn Nets are 2-point favorites on the road against the Milwaukee Bucks on Sunday for Game 4, according to FanDuel.

 Related stories on NBA basketball